 South Africa is a country of extremes and despite huge changes over the past few decades, great inequality still exists.
 From a traveller’s perspective that means if you have the cash, you won’t be short on ways to spend it.
 From epic safari trips to diving adventures and boat tours along South Africa’s stunning coastline, there are many tempting options that could easily blow the previous budget and even this one.

-Adding an extra $25 to your daily budget though should suddenly open you up to a lot more of that.
-It’s not a bad idea for anyone on a short trip who wants to cram a lot in.
-Those with more time to explore South Africa, may look to save money by hiking and camping some days but there will be days when opportunities come up to do things that simply aren’t possible in many other parts of the world, and on those days, you may well spend way above your planned budget.
+Adding an extra $20 to your daily budget though should suddenly open you up to a lot more of that.
+Those with plenty of time to explore South Africa, may look to save money by hiking and camping some days but there will be days when opportunities come up to do things that simply aren’t possible in many other parts of the world, and on those days, you may well spend way above your planned budget.